adam2392/seek_localize/README.rst

 Development
 ===========
-Seek-localize was created and is maintained by `Adam Li <https://adam2392.github.io>`_.
+seek_localize was created and is maintained by `Adam Li <https://adam2392.github.io>`_.
 It is also maintained and contributed by
 `Christopher Coogan <https://github.com/TheBrainChain>`_ and other researchers in the NCSL and Crone lab.
 Contributions are more than welcome so feel free to contact me, open an issue or submit a pull request!
 See the `contribution guide <https://github.com/adam2392/seek_localize/blob/master/docs/contributing.rst>`_.